Explore easy Indian ingredient substitutions to make authentic dishes at home with pantry staples, and enjoy the flavors of India!

 If you do not have garam masala, use equal parts of any of the following that you have in your pantry, and powder it before using: black pepper, cinnamon, cardamom powder, bay leaf, cumin powder, and clove powder.
 (Careful with the clove powder, as it can easily overpower.)

-Kasoori Methi (dried fenugreek leaves)
+Kasoori methi (dried fenugreek leaves)

 Kasoori methi is the dried leaf of the fenugreek plant.
 The taste is similar to celery and fennel combined, and it is slightly bitter.